vdeshpande-confluent/finserv-flink-workshop/lab1.md

 When you define a primary key in Flink SQL, you specify one or more columns in a table that uniquely identify each row.
 This is particularly important in streaming scenarios, where state must be correctly maintained.

+Let's create a new table that deduplicates records from our user_profiles stream.
+Also, you may have noticed the presence of an `ssn` field in the `user_profiles` table.
+We'll take this opportunity to apply masking to the SSN as part of the transformation.

-Let's create a new table to deduplicate records from our user profile' stream.
-Before creating the table, please attach a unique <PREFIX> to ensure all participants can work within the same cluster without conflicts.
+Note : Attaching a unique <PREFIX> to the table name will ensures that multiple participants can work in the same cluster without naming conflicts.
 ```sql
 CREATE TABLE user_profiles_keyed_and_masked (
   user_id STRING,